nginx/unit-docs/source/howto/source.rst

       $ cd njs
       $ git checkout -b 0.8.2 0.8.2

-   Next, configure and build the :program:`njs` binaries:
+   Next, configure and build the :program:`njs` binaries.
+Make sure to use the `--no-zlib` and `--no-libxml2` options to avoid conflicts with Unit's dependencies:

    .. code-block:: console